filcuc/hope/README.md

 That said it can be useful for simple command line projects

 ### Building
-The project require a C++14 compiler but relaxing this requirement to C++11 is in the works
+The project require a working C++11 compiler
 ```
 mkdir build
 cd build